NBA News: Atlanta Hawks Re-Sign Vince Carter For Record-Breaking 22nd NBA Season

 — Atlanta Hawks (@ATLHawks) September 20, 2019

 At this stage of his career, Carter hasn’t shown interest in chasing a championship while being a bench warmer.
 Every now and then, a vintage performance stuns viewers to remind them of his prime years.
-Despite playing at an advanced age, the highlight reels make it all the worthwhile for Carter.
+Despite playing at an advanced age, the highlight reels make it all worthwhile for Carter.
 When it comes to fans of the Atlanta Hawks, they appreciate the former star’s willingness to accept his role, play hard, and lead by example.

 Earlier this summer, former NBA star Gilbert Arenas mentioned that Carter’s return would be taking away a spot from a younger player, as per Bleacher Report.

 “When you’re the last guy on the bench or the guy who got cut, you look at someone like and say, ‘Come on, dude.’
 There’s no upside for Vince.
 Let somebody else get in there and be the next Vince Carter,” said Arenas, regarding certain players being overlooked due to veterans like Carter.
-“Vince should be on the bench as a coach or in the office giving his input,” added Arenas.
+“Vince should be on the bench as a coach or in the office giving his input.”

-As previously reported by The Inquisitr, there was mutual interest between both sides, as Hawks had been saving a roster spot for Carter, and they have now reached an agreement.
+As previously reported by The Inquisitr, there was mutual interest between both sides, as the Hawks had been saving a roster spot for Carter, and they have now reached an agreement.